Jonathan-Silva05/Word-Project/README.md

 # Dados do Projeto | Project Data
   [PT-BR]
-  Atualmente o projeto conta com as seguintes funções:
+  Atualmente, o projeto conta com as seguintes funções:
   - **Undo Redo** (Desfazer/Refazer): Permite que o usuário desfaça o que acabou de ser feito ou refaça o que foi  desfeito;
   - **Font-Size** (Tamanho da fonte): Permite aumentar ou diminuir a fonte do texto selecionado;
-  - **Uppercase**: Torna as letras do conteúdo selecionado maiusculas, porém caso já estejam ele as torna minusculas;
+  - **Uppercase**: Torna as letras do conteúdo selecionado maiúsculas, porém, caso já estejam, ele as torna minúsculas;
-  - **TextFormatting**: Funções de formatação de texto como Negrito, itálico etc.;
+  - **TextFormatting**: Funções de formatação de texto como Negrito, Itálico, etc.;
-  - **TextColor** e **BackColor**: São função de coloração do texto e do fundo do texto selecionado;
+  - **TextColor** e **BackColor**: São funções de coloração do texto e do fundo do texto selecionado;
   - **removeFormatting**: A função remove toda a formatação no texto selecionado;
   - **Lists**: Transforma o texto selecionado em listas, numeradas ou não numeradas;
-  - **Spacing**: Função da espaçamento das margens, afastando ou aproximando ao limite;
+  - **Spacing**: Função de espaçamento das margens, afastando ou aproximando ao limite;
-  - **Align**: Alinha o texto a esquerda, a direita, no centro ou justificando;
+  - **Align**: Alinha o texto à esquerda, à direita, no centro ou justificando;
+  - **Keyboard-Shortcuts**: Atalhos no teclado para realizar funções de modo mais rápido e prático (Ex.: Salvar arquivo = *Ctrl + B*).

   [ENG]
-  Currently the project has the following functions:
+  Currently, the project includes the following features:
-  - **Undo Redo** (Undo/Redo): Allows the user to undo what was just done or redo what was undone;
+  - **Undo Redo**: Allows the user to undo what has just been done or redo what has been undone;
-  - **Font-Size**: Allows you to increase or decrease the font of the selected text;
+  - **Font-Size**: Allows increasing or decreasing the font size of the selected text;
-  - **Uppercase**: Makes the letters of the selected content uppercase, but if they are already there, it makes them lowercase;
+  - **Uppercase**: Turns the letters of the selected content into uppercase, however, if they are already uppercase, it turns them into lowercase;
-  - **TextFormatting**: Text formatting functions such as Bold, Italics, etc.;
+  - **TextFormatting**: Text formatting functions like Bold, Italic, etc.;
-  - **TextColor** and **BackColor**: They function to color the text and the background of the selected text;
+  - **TextColor** and **BackColor**: These are text and text background coloring functions for the selected text;
   - **removeFormatting**: The function removes all formatting in the selected text;
   - **Lists**: Transforms the selected text into lists, numbered or unnumbered;
-  - **Spacing**: Function of spacing the margins, moving them further away or closer to the limit;
+  - **Spacing**: Function for spacing the margins, moving them closer or further to the limit;
-  - **Align**: Aligns the text to the left, right, center or justifying;
+  - **Align**: Aligns the text to the left, right, center, or justifies it;
+  - **Keyboard-Shortcuts**: Keyboard shortcuts to perform functions more quickly and conveniently (e.g., Save file = *Ctrl + B*).